Last Updated on

 Avoid names that leap over on another company

 Selecting a domain name is not simple.
 It needs to be notable, pronounceable, short, clever, freely spelled, you have got yourself a winner.
-But if you choose a domain name that conflicts with anyone that already exist or a popular brand, you risk losing it.
+But if you choose a domain name that conflicts with anyone that already exists or a popular brand, you risk losing it.
 You need to be very careful here because it’s not whether you think it could be confused.
 They might take legal action against you.

 Use broad keywords